 We have a birthday present for those born in August: the spectacular spinel has been added to your month’s birthstone lineup!
 August now joins June and December as the only months represented by three gems.
-The original birthstone for August was Sardonyx, and then peridot was added, becoming August’s primary gem.
+The original August birthstone was Sardonyx, and then peridot was added, becoming August’s primary gem.
 Without further ado, let’s welcome the spinel!

 The spinel is often assumed to be other gemstones because it tends to resemble either a ruby or sapphire.
 In fact, some of the most famous rubies in history have turned out to be spinel.
 But its distinguishing features, like its octahedral crystal structure and single refraction, are what sets it apart from other gems.
 Spinel also has a lower Mohs hardness than ruby and sapphire.

 Significant deposits of spinel have been found in Cambodia, Myanmar, Sri Lanka, and Thailand.
 It has also been found in Afghanistan, Australia, Brazil, Madagascar, Nepal, Nigeria, Tadzhikistan, Tanzania and the U.S.

 Vivid red is the most desirable color of spinel gemstones, followed by cobalt blue, bright pink and bright orange.
 The more affordable stones are often those with paler colors, like lavender.
 You may also find spinel in black, violet blue, greenish blue, grayish, pale pink, mauve, yellow or brown.
 So many choices!